Lastarria: Edifice proper

 Lastarria is formed by two coalesced edifices, the main cone and the older South Spur (Espolón Sur), which are joined at an altitude of about 5500 m and form a 10 km long ridge.
 The main cone comprises lava domes, lava flows, pyroclastic flows, and scoria, and reaches a summit height of 5697 m.
 Most of the volcano is covered by pyroclastic material, some of which extends to the southeastern margin of the Salar de Aguas Calientes.
 Lava flows are exposed mainly on the northwestern slope, where they reach thicknesses of 40 m.
 The South Spur has also generated lava flows.
 The volcano covers a surface area of about 156 km2.

 Five overlapping craters are aligned in a north–south line on Lastarria's main cone, the craters 5-4 and 3-2 are nested within each other (counted from south to north).
 Volcanic activity has migrated north during the history of Lastarria, and the most recent eruption products are found on the northern and western slopes.
 A lava dome sits on the northernmost crater rim.
 The South Spur has two craters.

 The volcano rises from a terrain of about 4200 m altitude and has fairly steep slopes.
 Much of the surface, including the Southern Spur, is covered by deposits left by volcanic ash fall.
 Some parts of the Southern Spur display evidence of hydrothermal alteration.
 The total volume of the edifice is about 10.1 km3.

 The Negriales del Lastarria (also known as Big Joe) lava flow complex lies southwest of the Lastarria volcano and covers a large surface area.
 It is formed by several massive flows erupted from a single vent during three or eight pulses; the longest reaches a length of 10 km.
 These lavas are block lavas with flow ridges and levees.
 The total volume of the lava field is about 5.4 km3 and it is often grouped together with Lastarria and South Spur as the Lastarria Volcanic Complex.

 Neighbouring mountains include Chili volcano northeast, the 4709 m high Cerro Bayo northwest and the 5214 m high Cerro Piramide close to Negriales de Lastarria in the southwest.
 Almost due north of Lastarria lies the Laguna de la Azufrera, a salt pan with a waterbody that is almost a lake, its name is a reference to the sulfur deposits of Lastarria.
-The fumarolic system may draw water from this waterbody.
+There are hot springs with temperatures exceeding 40 C on its eastern shore.
+The fumarolic system may drain into this waterbody, depositing sulfur at Azufrera's southern shore.
 Water levels in the lake were higher in the past, as evidenced by two recognizable shorelines, which owing to tectonics related to recent volcanism in the Corrida de Cori crop out mainly on the eastern side, and the lake's surface area reached 7 mi2.
 There is a valley and a lake also at the southeastern foot of Lastarria.